AdobeDocs/campaign-classic.en/help/technotes/using/apple-mail-app-privacy-protection.md

 ## How are my campaigns affected?

 Adobe Campaign provides capability to use tracking pixels to track email opens.
 You can use this capability not only for targeting and campaigns, but also for metrics.
 For example, you can use email open rates to measure campaign effectiveness and user engagement.
 In short, segmentation, targeting, and metrics might be affected in your campaigns.
-[Read more](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/additional-resources/technotes/apple-mail-privacy-faq.html#in-addition-to-measuring-opens%2C-what-else-is-impacted%3F){target="_blank"}.

 ## What actions should I take?